FriendsOfSymfony/FOSRestBundle/README.md

 sending data that normally would be send via POST as ``application/x-www-form-urlencode`` in a different format (for example application/json) as a PUT.

-You can add decoder for the custom format or replace decoder service for `json` or `xml` format.
+You can add a decoder for the custom format or replace decoder service for `json` or `xml` format.
 Below you can see how to override the decoder of json format:

 ```yaml